pnwairfire/bluesky-web/doc/API-RUNS-REALTIME.md

 This API runs bluesky through ingestion and fuelbeds.
-It requires posted JSON with three possible top level keys - 'fire_information', and 'config', and 'modules'.
-The 'fire_information' key is required, and it lists the one or more fires to process.
+It requires posted JSON with three possible top level keys - 'fires', and 'config', and 'modules'.
+The
+'fires' key is required, and it lists the one or more fires to process.
 The 'config' key is optional, and it specifies configuration data and other control parameters.
 The 'modules' is also optional, and is used to